vermiceli/nes-contra-us/docs/Enemy Glossary.md

 Appears randomly and creates flying saucers (enemy type - #$15) and drop bombs (enemy type - #$16).
-One of the few enemies that use BG_PALETTE_ADJ_TIMER to create a fadeing in effect.
+One of the few enemies that use BG_PALETTE_ADJ_TIMER to create a fading in effect.

 #### Logic